eurekasfray/particle/doc/sketch.md

 ## Comments

 * A comment is ignored entirely by the compiler.
 The compiler does not tokenize a comment.
 A comment is initiated by the hash character ('#') and is terminated by either NEWLINE or EOF.
 That is, the compiler ignores any sequence of characters that follows the hash character.
 The compiler does this until either a new line or the end of the file is met.

-# Design

-## Basics

-* The constructs of the language are designed to satisfy the following requirements:

-* Turing-complete.
-To do this, the language will need:
-  - Control-flow constructs:
-  - Storage manipulation: the ability to write/read values to/from objects, and the ability to get the address of an object.

-* A similarity to assembly:
-  - Direct addressing.
-In assembly a programmer can write directly to memory by a instruction such as

-    ```
-    mov [0xA000], 100
-    ```

-    The language's assignment statement should facilitate direct addressing like

-    ```
-    0xA000 = 100
-    ```

 # Concepts